ibexus-platform/ibexus-connector/README.md

 ### Executable file

-Download the executable binary for your platform from XXXXXXXXXXXXXXXXX.
-At the moment only Unix platforms are supported.
-Unpack the `.zip` file and move it to a location of your choice, preferrably `/usr/local/bin` or some other location in your shell's `PATH`.
+Download the executable binary at <https://github.com/ibexus-platform/ibexus-connector/releases>.
+At the moment, only Unix 64bit is supported.
+Unpack the `.zip` file and move the contained executable to a location of your choice, preferrably `/usr/local/bin` or some other location in your shell's `PATH`.
 Run the binary from your terminal with `ibexus-connector`.
 The binary supports both the command line tool and the REST API modes of IBEXUS Connector.
 The executable has extensive documentation available.
 Get started by executing `ibexus-connector --help` in your terminal.

 ### Container image